uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 * If this latency is too high then either:
 The worker is not available or too busy after the task has been scheduled.
 The task list is overloaded(confirmed by DecisionTaskScheduled per second widget).
 By default a task list only has one partition and a partition can only be owned by one host and so the throughput of a task list is limited.
 More task lists can be added to scale or a scalable task list can be used to add more partitions.
-* Monitor: application can set monitor on it to make sure latency is not too high
+* Monitor: application can set monitor on it to make sure latency is tolerable
-* When fired, check if workers are enough, then check if tasklist is overloaded.
+* When fired, check if worker capacity is enough, then check if tasklist is overloaded.
 If needed, contact the Cadence cluster Admin to enable scalable tasklist to add more partitions to the tasklist
 * Datadog query example
 ```
 avg:cadence_client.cadence_decision_scheduled_to_start_latency.avg{$App,$Env,$Domain,$Tasklist} by {app,env,domain,tasklist}